HengyuanLiu/Neural-MBFL-ex/README.md

         ├── SusFormulas.py
         └── Utils.py
 ```
-Analysis of mutant execution information for fault localization and scripts for calculating some evaluation metrics
+Analysis of mutant execution information for fault localization and scripts for calculating some evaluation metrics.
-- FLWorkflow.sh: Script for running the fault localization workflow
+- FLWorkflow.sh: Script for running the fault localization workflow.
-    - MutantSus_calculator.py: Script for calculating the mutant suspiciousness for Neural-MBFL and Traditional-MBFL
+    - MutantSus_calculator.py: Script for calculating the mutant suspiciousness for Neural-MBFL and Traditional-MBFL.
-        - MutantSusEx_calculator.py: Script for calculating the mutant suspiciousness for NeuraIntegra-MBFL<sub>*Mutation*</sub>
+        - MutantSusEx_calculator.py: Script for calculating the mutant suspiciousness for NeuraIntegra-MBFL<sub>*Mutation*</sub>.
-    - StatementSus_calculator.py: Script for calculating the statement suspiciousness for Neural-MBFL and Traditional-MBFL
+    - StatementSus_calculator.py: Script for calculating the statement suspiciousness for Neural-MBFL and Traditional-MBFL.
-        - StatementSusEx_calculator.py: Script for calculating the statement suspiciousness for NeuraIntegra-MBFL<sub>*Mutation*</sub> and NeuraIntegra-MBFL<sub>*Suspicousness*</sub>
+        - StatementSusEx_calculator.py: Script for calculating the statement suspiciousness for NeuraIntegra-MBFL<sub>*Mutation*</sub> and NeuraIntegra-MBFL<sub>*Suspicousness*</sub>.
-    - StatementRank_statistic.py: Script for calculating the statement ranking statistics
+    - StatementRank_statistic.py: Script for calculating the statement ranking statistics.
-    - Metric_calcutor.py: Script for calculating the Top-N, MAP and EXAM metrics
+    - Metric_calcutor.py: Script for calculating the Top-N, MAP and EXAM metrics.
-    - SusFormulas.py: The suspiciousness formulas
+    - SusFormulas.py: The suspiciousness formulas.
-    - Utils.py: Utility script
+    - Utils.py: Utility script.

 ### Result Analysis: